 The numbers of councilors varies according to the size of the parish and Loversall Parish has five councilors.
 A Chairperson is elected/ re-elected by Councillors at the Annual Meeting of the Council each year.

-Four of Loversall’s Councillors were duly elected unopposed in May 2015.
+Four of Loversall’s Councillors (Cllrs Wright, Wilson, Tomlinson, Barbour) were duly elected unopposed in May 2015.
 A fifth (Spencer Morris) was co-opted to fill a vacancy.
-These Councillors may remain in office until 2021:
+Subsequently, Cllr Pat Barbour moved out of the Parish and Nicola Harris was co-opted in 2017 to fill the vacancy.

 Councillor since December 2004.
-Chairman since March 2013.
-Director of a health management consultancy firm.
+Chairman from March 2013 – May 2021. and has also served as unpaid Clerk to the Council.
+Co-opted in May 2021 but did not stand for re-election as Chairman.
+Retired.
 Background in public health, research and management.
-Formerly Professor of Community Care at Sheffield University/Visiting Professor at Leeds University, NHS Trust Chief Executive and Special Adviser to Department of Health – implementing national standards of health care.
-A Welshman by background, Keith has lived in Doncaster since 1975 and Loversall since 2004.
+Formerly Professor of Community Care at Sheffield University/Visiting Professor at Leeds University, NHS Trust Chief Executive and Special Adviser to Department of Health.
+Founder/ former Director of a health management consultancy firm.
+Keith has lived in Doncaster since 1975 and Loversall since 2004.
+He has served on the boards of various local charities and is currently President of Doncaster Camera Club and a member of Doncaster Rugby Union Football Club.

 COLIN WRIGHT : Councillor since May 2015.
+Co-opted in May 2021.
 Colin has an engineering background but has had a very wide range of other business interests.
 Alongside the running of his engineering company he is now primarily a property developer specialising in residential and commercial developments across the UK.
 Until recently the official sponsor for Doncaster Rovers.
-Was previously a parish councillor in Blaxton, aged 19.
+Started as a parish councillor in Blaxton, aged 19.

 SPENCER MORRIS : Councillor since June 2015.
+Elected unopposed in May 2021.
 A qualified accountant and Finance Director of a large trading company.
 Experienced in private and public sector finance, and recently volunteered to become examiner for Loversall, Wadworth and Balby church accounts.
-A relatively new arrival in Loversall.

 NIGEL TOMLINSON: Councillor since may 2015.
+Elected unopposed in May 2021 and elected as Chairman.
 Extensive experience in business enterprise in the UK and abroad.
 A member of the Sheffield Institute for International Development, Sheffield University.
 Formerly Chief Executive of Sheffield Chamber of Commerce.
 Nigel is a management consultant and serves as a non executive director on a number of company boards and organisations.

 Clerk to the Council

-LINDSAY WILSON: Appointed August 2015.
-Lindsay has lived in Loversall since 2004 and, in addition to her clinical and managerial experience in the NHS, has also held the post of Chief Officer in both the statutory and voluntary sectors.
+JOANNE HALSALL: Appointed December 2022.
 The Clerk does not have voting rights but is the Council’s “Proper Officer”, “Responsible Financial Officer” and the official point of contact for correspondence and communication with the Parish Council.

 What is a parish Council